awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-schema.md

 Type: String
 Required: No
 [runAsEnabled](#run)
 If set to `true`, you must specify a user account that exists on the instances you'll be connecting to in the `runAsDefaultUser` input\.
 Otherwise, sessions will fail to start\.
-By default, sessions are started using the `ssm-user` account created by the SSM Agent\.
+By default, sessions are started using the `ssm-user` account created by the AWS Systems Manager SSM Agent\.
 The Run As feature is only supported for connecting to Linux instances\.
 Type: Boolean
 Required: Yes
 [runAsDefaultUser](#runUser)